Reliable Post hoc Explanations: Modeling Uncertainty in Explainability: Our Framework: Bayesian Local Explanations

 Our goal here is to explain the behavior of a given black box model $f$ in the vicinity of an instance $x$ while also capturing the uncertainty associated with the explanation.
 To this end, we propose a Bayesian framework for constructing local linear model based explanations and capturing their associated uncertainty.
 We model the black box prediction of each perturbation $z$ as a linear combination of the corresponding feature values ($\phi^T z$) plus an error term ($\epsilon$) as shown in Eqn~\eqref{eq:generative:prior}.
 While the weights of the linear combination $\phi$ capture the feature importances and thereby constitute our explanation, $\epsilon$ captures the error that arises due to the mismatch between our explanation $\phi$ and the local decision surface of the black box model $f$.
 Our complete generative process is shown below:

 The error term is modeled as a Gaussian whose variance relies on the proximity function $\pi_x(z)$ i.e., $\epsilon \sim \mathcal{N}(0,\frac{\sigma^2}{\pi_x(z)})$.
 This proximity function ensures that perturbations closer to the data point $x$ are modeled accurately, while allowing more room for error in case of perturbations that are farther away. $\pi_x(z)$ can be computed using cosine or $l_2$ distance or other game theoretic principles similar to that of LIME and KernelSHAP (see Section~\ref{sec:bg}).
 The conjugate priors on $\phi$ and $\sigma^2$ are shown in Eqn~\eqref{eq:generative:prior}.
+Note that, the distributions on error $\epsilon$ and feature importance $\phi$ both consider the parameter $\sigma^2$.
+The fact that the prior on the feature importances considers $\sigma^2$ has an intuitive interpretation: if we have prior knowledge that the error of the explanation is small, we expect to be more confident about the feature importances.
+Similarly, if we have prior knowledge the error is large, we expect to be less confident about the feature importances.

 Thus, our generative process corresponds to the Bayesian version of the weighted least squares formulation of LIME and KernelSHAP outlined in Eqn.~\eqref{eq:limeshap}, with additional terms to model uncertainty.
 As in Eqns.~\eqref{eq:generative:prior}, the process captures two sources of uncertainty in local explanations: 1) \textbf{\textit{feature importance uncertainty}}: the uncertainty associated with the feature importances $\phi$, and (2) \textbf{\textit{error uncertainty}}: the uncertainty associated with the error term $\epsilon$ which captures how well our explanation $\phi$ models the local decision surface of the underlying black box.